Mikak: Moravianism & English Immigration

-She would eventually return to Labrador alongside Haven in 1770, working as a diplomatic emissary as envisaged.
+Upon her arrival back from England, her father, Nerkingoak, renamed her Nutarrak, meaning "changed or new born" to reflect the changes he saw since her voyage.
 She had a relationship with a second husband Tugalvina, though he quickly abandoned her for other women, including her own sister.
 Ultimately, she struck up a long-term relationship with one of Tugalvina's lovers' spurned husbands, a man named Pualo.
 In the latter decades of her life, any enmity towards the English who had captured her had faded to a such a degree that Tutauk himself had taken to using the name 'Palliser', after their captor.
 And though both she and Tutauk did (by Moravian accounts) profess belief in Christ, being baptised shortly before her death in 1795, she did so syncretically, never abandoning their own cultural practices and beliefs.
+On July 19th, 2011, Mikak was officially accepted as a National Historical Person.